 Make of that what you will.

-A drinks service again followed, and slowly, the inky black of night turned into blue, and then the reds of the morning begun to appear.
+A drinks service again followed, and slowly, the inky black of the night turned into blue, and then the reds of the morning began to appear.

 A Transatlantic dawn

 At this point the decent into Northern Ireland began, and I was treated to a visual feast as it seems what we call snow had fallen overnight.